By sennder team, 4 minute read

 Your customers are typically shippers with a lot of freight to move.
 Many of these shippers post jobs on marketplaces on the web.
 Then trucking companies bid on loads that they can carry.

 sennder is here to help get you trucking

 Starting your own trucking company is a lot to take on by yourself.
 At sennder, we can help you get up and running quickly.

-sennder’s marketplace is part of our carrier platform called orcas.
-By partnering with us, you gain access to both orcas and the tools and support that will help make running your trucking company as simple as possible.
-Find regular transports directly in our marketplace, and take advantage of our dedicated support team and fast payment option.
-Alternatively, charter your trucks with us to gain steady work and save time on finding jobs.
+sennder's marketplace is part of our carrier platform called orcas.
+By partnering with us, you gain access to orcas and the tools and support to help run your trucking company as simply as possible.
+Find regular transport directly in our marketplace, and take advantage of our dedicated support team and fast payment option.
+Alternatively, charter your trucks with us to gain steady work and save time finding jobs.

 Want to learn more about how sennder helps truck drivers?
-Check out our Driver app blog.
+Check out our Driver app blog post.